Psychoanalytic therapy: Definition and techniques

 Below are a few psychoanalytic techniques and concepts used in this form of therapy.

 One technique used in psychoanalytic therapy involves wordplay.
 The free association technique developed by Freud involves a client speaking the first thought that comes to mind when a therapist offers them a word or phrase.
-In psychoanalytic therapy, the therapist may then interpret why the associations were made or what unconscious thoughts or feelings the client may have.
+In psychoanalytic therapy, the therapist may employ free association and then interpret why the associations were made or what unconscious thoughts or feelings the client may have.

-Dream interpretation or dream analysis could also be utilized.
-These techniques can involve a client recounting a dream or dreams that they have had, including recurring, vivid, or distressing dreams.
+Dream analysis, or dream interpretation, could also be utilized.
+Dream analysis can involve a client recounting a dream or dreams that they have had, including recurring, vivid, or distressing dreams.
 The psychoanalyst might consider the cause of these dreams based on the subconscious theory.
 For example, there may be repressed memories or subconscious urges expressed.

 Psychoanalytic therapy often considers dreams to be powerful manifestations of our subconscious mind.
 For example, you might not be fully aware that you are harboring resentment towards an individual but have a dream where you are yelling or angry at this person.
 When awake, you may discuss the dream with your therapist and learn more about where these emotions might have stemmed from.

 In psychoanalytic therapy, your analyst may help you understand the forces behind dreams that may seem confusing or disturbing.
 The therapist could try to find repetitive themes and objects that might be symbolic.
 For instance, you might repeatedly dream of flying away from your home.
 Your therapist may interpret this as an urge to detach, move, or avoid conflict.
 Not all psychologists use dream interpretation, but reaching out to a psychoanalytic provider can help you learn more about available resources.
-One may opt for object relations therapy since it is a variation of Sigmund Freud's psychoanalytic theory.
+One may opt for object relations therapy since it is a variation of Sigmund Freud's psychoanalytic theory, which influences psychoanalytic therapy.

 In psychoanalytic therapy, patients often discuss individuals who hurt or otherwise profoundly affected them.
 This discussion can provide the therapist an entryway to discuss the idea of "transference."
 In psychoanalytic therapy, transference is a negative occurrence that involves taking feelings about one person and redirecting them to another.
 For instance, someone may have issues with a parent and transfer these feelings onto their significant other through arguments.

-Therapists offering the psychoanalytic model might work with patients to break down transference to understand why it occurs and how to reduce this habit.
+Therapists offering transference analysis therapy might work with patients to break down transference to understand why it occurs and how to reduce this habit.
 Therapists may use transference analysis to improve maladaptive behaviors or cognitive distortions.

 During this therapy, your therapist may help you discover and overcome defense mechanisms.
+Defense mechanisms often occur as a defensive measure that shields a person from the stress of facing internal and external stressors.
 Once you are aware of maladaptive behaviors, you may be able to react constructively to challenging scenarios.

 Psychoanalytic therapy may not work for everyone.
 It can involve probing into the unconscious mind and suppressed emotions, which may be vulnerable and scary for many.
 However, these interventions can be therapeutic, so if you believe they may benefit you, consider searching for a psychoanalytic therapist in your area or online.